yegor256/blog/_posts/2018/jan/2018-01-09-micro-budgeting.md

   * **Denial**.
     They ask "How is it possible?" and then refuse to hear any explanations.
-    There are many reasons why microbudgeting and microtasking may not work&mdash;you will hear them all.
+    There are many reasons why microbudgeting and microtasking may not work---you will hear them all.
 Very often they demand a traditional model of payment, especially if they were invited.
 They just say that our model is insane, and if we want to see them work on our projects we have to pay for as much time as they spend.
 Most of them quit.